Stepwisepl/azure-mongodb-sharding-ubuntu-template/README.md

 The nodes are under the same subnet 10.0.0.0/24.
 Except the router server node (mongos), the other nodes only have private IP address.

 ##Important Notice
-Each VM of the shard uses raid0 to improve performance.
-The number and the size of data disks(setup raid0) on each shard VM are determined by yourself.
-However, there is number and size of data disks limit per the VM size.
-Before you set number and size of data disks, please refer to the link https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-sizes/ for the correct choice.
+Each VM of the shard uses 40GB SSD drive.